tsuriga/basic.horse/trojan-defense-2D/README.md

 # Trojan Defense 2D 0.2 [in development]
 Trojan Defense is a game about internet troll who gets pushed into a computer world.
 To fight malicious Trojans spawning from backdoors; trying to steal your precious files.

-Game is implemented to work inside a browser with modified pixel.js engine.
+Game is implemented with modified pixel.js engine and meant to be played inside browser.

 WIKI: https://github.com/PHILPANDA/pandatom/wiki